 Hughes’ trial has been repeatedly delayed to occur one week after Douglas’, indicating the prosecutor’s office may wish to call her to testify against Douglas.
 The prosecutor’s office has listed her as a witness in his case.
 Hughes’ trial is still set to begin Aug.
 27, but may be delayed again.

-Douglas is charged with second-degree child rape, two counts of second-degree child molestation, commercial sexual abuse of a minor, second-degree human trafficking, dealing in child porn in the first- and second-degree, possession of methamphetamine with the intent to manufacture or deliver and two counts of bail jumping.
+Douglas is charged with second-degree child rape, two counts of second-degree child molestation, commercial sexual abuse of a minor, second-degree human trafficking, dealing in child porn in the first-degree and possession of child porn in the second-degree, possession of methamphetamine with the intent to manufacture or deliver and two counts of bail jumping.

 Douglas and Hughes admitted to possessing explicit photos of the victim to police during the investigation, according to police documents filed in the case.
 Douglas, however, denied having sexual contact with the child.